Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Billie Faiers

-TOWIE star Billie Faiers is rumoured to be concerned with showing on the ITV ice skating competitors.
+TOWIE star Billie Faiers is rumoured to be inquisitive about showing on the ITV ice skating competitors.
 She could be following in fellow co-star Gemma Collins footsteps, as the GC competed in 2019 with skilled Matt Evers.

 Baga Chipz

-RuPaul’s Drag Race UK runner-up Baga Chipz may make Dancing On Ice herstory by turning into the first drag queen to compete on the present, after she was reportedly noticed heading to auditions for the ITV competitors.

-Since showing on the first collection of the UK drag competitors, Baga Chipz has competed on Superstar MasterChef, Pointless Celebrities, CelebAbility and appeared on X Issue: Superstar.
+Since showing on the first collection of the UK drag competitors, Baga Chipz has competed on Movie star MasterChef, Pointless Celebrities, CelebAbility and appeared on X Issue: Movie star.
 Dancing On Ice looks as if the subsequent logical step in the performer’s actuality collection journey.

 Samantha Giles

-Emmerdale actress Samantha Giles can also be rumoured to be concerned with showing on Dancing On Ice 2021.
+Emmerdale actress Samantha Giles can be rumoured to be inquisitive about showing on Dancing On Ice 2021.

-The actress, who’s finest recognized for taking part in Bernice Blackstock on the cleaning soap, could be following in the footsteps of costar Matthew Wolfenden, who received the ITV skating competitors’s 2012 collection.
+The actress, who’s finest recognized for taking part in Bernice Blackstock on the cleaning soap, could be following in the footsteps of costar Matthew Wolfenden, who gained the ITV skating competitors’s 2012 collection.

 Carly Stenson